electricessence/TypeScript.NET/README.md

 * If you care about bundling and minification r.js is probably the right way to go.
 * The modular structure is not limited to requirejs since it should work perfectly well with JSPM/SystemJS.
 * It is easy to change the module types. :)
+* You can easily recompile the entire library into annother *dist* folder fully minified using gulp.

 # Learn, Connect & Evolve